livelink/fitster/README.md

 # Fitster

-Fits text proportionally to an element with intelligent text wrapping.
+Fits any amount of rich text proportionally to an element with intelligent text wrapping.

 ## Installation